krpors/navi/README.md

 * Favorites, play queue or the like is a must too;
 * I'm also thinking of a full recursive 'playlist', i.e. using the base directory, find all media files within all the subdirectories.
 This will REALLY need caching :)
+* OSD (On Screen Display) notification, to get notified which track is currently playing.
+This used to be implemented, but the prototypes in ``libnotify`` are not compatible amongst different versions :(

 Technological information
 -------------------------